 Projection is the foundation of our grief and sorrow.
 It gives rise to illusions which confuse our ability to redress problems where they actually are.

 One way to undo projection, and by extension its pernicious effects, is through service to our brothers and sisters.

-It is understood by most students of A Course in Miracles that the external world – from the smallest flower to the most violent war to our most intimate partners – is an illusion.
+It is understood by most students of A Course in Miracles that the external world – from the smallest of its flowers to its most cataclysmic wars to our most beloved and intimate companions – is an illusion.

 When you project, you disown, and therefore do not believe is yours.
 You are excluding yourself by the very judgment that you are different from the one on whom you project.
 Since you have also judged against what you project, you continue to attack it because you continue to keep it separated (T-6.II.2:1-3).

 We can think of projection is a device that sustains our perception of separation from God.
 It is the means by which this fundamental dissociation is sustained.
 Thus, projection is an active and ongoing rejection of oneness.
 So long as it goes on, healing – and thus happiness and inner peace – are impossible.